rails/rails/guides/source/association_basics.md

 end
 ```

-##### `readonly`

-If you use the `readonly` method, then the associated objects will be read-only when retrieved via the association.

 ##### `select`

-The `select` method lets you override the SQL `SELECT` clause that is used to retrieve data about the associated objects.
-By default, Rails retrieves all columns.
+The `select` method lets you override the SQL `SELECT` clause that is used to
+retrieve data about the associated objects.
+By default, Rails retrieves all
+columns.

-WARNING: If you specify your own `select`, be sure to include the primary key and foreign key columns of the associated model.
-If you do not, Rails will throw an error.
+WARNING: If you specify your own `select`, be sure to include the primary key
+and foreign key columns of the associated model.
+If you do not, Rails will throw
+an error.

 ##### `distinct`